EOSonGameboy/site/README.md

-# site
+# EOSonGameboy.github.io
-just my website
+A website create by NightfallGT